-Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the two popular walking tracks.
+Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the 2 popular walking tracks.
 The Walpa Gorge Walk is an easy walk which takes an hour return and follows a stream to a grove of flourishing spearwood.
-The famed Valley of the Winds walk is a moderately difficult 7.4km circuit which weaves through the immerse domes and treats you to spectacular views over the desert plains from its two lookout points.
+The famed Valley of the Winds walk is a moderately difficult 7.4km circuit which weaves through the immerse domes and treats you to spectacular views over the desert plains from its 2 lookout points.

 Take in the views at sunset